yerva/TwitterFollowersViz/README.md

 #### To Fix Issues

-Bugs & Issues exists in the current app-state.
+Bugs & Issues exist in the current app-state.
 I will try fixing them in coming days.